 We found 4 internists who accept Coventry Gold near Medina, OH.

-Dr. Rachel Baldi specializes in general internal medicine.
-Dr. Baldi studied medicine at the University of Toledo College of Medicine.
-She completed her residency training at MetroHealth Medical Center.
-She is rated highly by her patients.
-Dr. Baldi takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-She is professionally affiliated with Cleveland Clinic.
+Dr. Rachel Baldi is a physician who specializes in general internal medicine.
+She graduated from the University of Toledo College of Medicine.
+For her residency, Dr. Baldi trained at MetroHealth Medical Center.
+Her patients gave her an average rating of 5.0 out of 5 stars.
+She takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. Baldi is professionally affiliated with Cleveland Clinic.

 Clinical interests: Menopause, Alcohol Abuse, Thyroid Problems, Depression, Metabolic Syndrome, Headache, Men's Health ...
 (Read more)

-Dr. William Popovich is a physician who specializes in general internal medicine.
-He obtained his medical school training at Ross University School of Medicine and performed his residency at Cleveland Clinic.
-Dr. Popovich accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+Dr. William Popovich's area of specialization is general internal medicine.
+He graduated from Ross University School of Medicine.
+His training includes a residency program at Cleveland Clinic.
+Dr. Popovich honors Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
 Dr. Popovich (or staff) speaks Arabic and French.
-His professional affiliations include Hillcrest Hospital and Cleveland Clinic Main Campus.
+His hospital/clinic affiliations include Hillcrest Hospital and Cleveland Clinic Main Campus.

 Conditions / Treatments